 If you find yourself craving even more of Louisiana’s beautiful outdoors on your trip, check out these state parks within 30 miles of Lincoln Parish: Jimmie Davis State Park, Lake Claiborne State Park, and Lake D’Arbonne State Park.

 Traveling with your family?
 There are plenty of ways to create lasting memories with your kids in Ruston and Lincoln Parish.
-Solve the riddles to beat the clock at the I-20 Escape room.
-Take in the best views of town at Soaring Spirits Ziplines.
-Battle it out at Ultra Zone Paintball, then take a horsemanship class or ropes course challenge at the Outdoor Wilderness Learning (OWL) Center.
-If you somehow still have energy after all this, bounce around at 2High Trampoline Park and explore the enduring legacy of one of Louisiana’s most beloved coaches at The Eddie G. Robinson Museum.
+Take a horsemanship class or ropes course challenge at the Outdoor Wilderness Learning (OWL) Center.
+If you somehow still have energy after all this, challenge each other to an axe-throwing competition at Bayou Axe in Downtown Ruston or explore the enduring legacy of one of Louisiana’s most beloved coaches at The Eddie G. Robinson Museum.

 There’s no shortage of live entertainment in Ruston and Lincoln Parish.
 The Dixie Center for the Arts is a restored historic theater with a neon marquee you can’t walk past without imagining what it was like to watch a silent film here when it opened in 1928.
-Nowadays, each season includes a good mix of current hits and tributes to past icons.
+Nowadays, each season includes a good mix of current hits and tributes to past icons, as well as comedies, musicals, and plays put on by Ruston Community Theatre.